apache/airflow/contributing-docs/testing/dag_testing.rst

 Dag Testing
 ===========

-To ease and speed up the process of developing DAGs, you can use py:class:`~airflow.executors.debug_executor.DebugExecutor`, which is a single process executor for debugging purposes.
-Using this executor, you can run and debug DAGs from your IDE.
+To ease and speed up the process of developing Dags, you can use py:class:`~airflow.executors.debug_executor.DebugExecutor`, which is a single process executor for debugging purposes.
+Using this executor, you can run and debug Dags from your IDE.

 To set up the IDE: